Christine N. Schnarr Chiarello,

 I want to help you meet your goals and objectives.
 If the scope of your representation is broad, or if your new matter is related to your first, then it's likely that I will be able to help you with your new matter under our existing engagement letter (although we may need to revisit the retainer).
 If your new matter is not related to your first, then we will need to assess our fit the same way we did when we evaluated your first matter.
 If your new matter is not within my area of expertise or if it involves other people or companies who are already my clients, then you will likely need a different attorney.

-If you own 100% of the company or your matter does not relate to the company, then I may be able to represent you.
-On the other hand, if your matter relates to the company and you are anything other than the sole owner, I will likely not be able to represent you personally.
-Legally, the company is considered a "person" and where you are not its sole owner, it's likely that your interests will conflict with those of the company and/or of its (other) owners.
+If you own 100% of the company or the legal matter does not relate to the company, then I may be able to represent you.
+On the other hand, if the legal matter relates to the company and you are anything other than the sole owner, I will likely not be able to represent you personally.
+Legally, the company is considered a "person" and if you are not its sole owner, it's likely that your interests will conflict with those of the company and/or of its (other) owners.

 No, it's real.
 Each state has its own ethics rules that lawyers must abide by, usually called Rules of Professional Conduct.
 In New Jersey, these rules can be found here.
 A lawyer's failure to abide by applicable Rules of Professional Conduct can result in fines or disbarment.